-The portion of the fair market value of the property allowed as a tax credit is not allowed as a charitable contribution deduction.
+The portion of the fair market value of the property used to calculate the allowable tax credit is not allowed as a charitable contribution deduction.

-6. Credit for Conservation Tillage Equipment (G.S.
+5. Credit for Conservation Tillage Equipment (G.S.
 105-130.36)

 A corporation that purchases conservation tillage equipment for use in a farming business, including tree farming, shall be allowed an income tax credit equal to twenty-five percent (25%) of the cost of the equipment paid during the taxable year.